-There are a million books available out there that we can use as guide to help you build on and improve your personality.
-These books may be self-help books, autobiographies, business books, or even fiction or illustrated novels.
+There are a million books available out there that you can use as a guide to help you build on and improve your personality.
+These books may be self-improvement books, autobiographies, business books, or even fiction or illustrated novels.

 We read our way through several of them to bring you five books enriched with tips and lessons to help you improve your personality.